Dr Fred Hatfield heals from bone cancer with a ketogenic diet

 - Using fats in the menu– you can cook the vegetables for your morning omelet in coconut oil, drizzle olive oil over your vegetable side dishes, and make homemade salad dressings using olive oil.
 Be sure to stay away from “trans” fats, such as shortening or margarine, as well as oils that are hydrogenated, and polyunsaturated oils such as corn, soy, canola, grape seed, sunflower and safflower because they oxidize easily and they are inflammatory to the body.
 Other high fat foods include: avocados, Brazil nuts, macadamia nuts, hazel nuts, pecans, pistachios, pine nuts, walnuts, freshly ground flax seeds, and nut butters.

-Fred’s story of healing using a ketogenic diet
+Fred’s story of healing cancer using a ketogenic diet

-- Count your carbs religiously, and keep them within the ketogenic range of 20-45 grams per day, Elaine Cantin says to keep them at 20 grams/ day.
+- Count your carbs religiously, and keep them within the ketogenic range of 20-45 grams per day.

-- Eat an abundance of non-starchy vegetables such as: Amarath, Artichokes, Asparagus, Bamboo Shoots, Bean Sprouts, Beans (Green), Beet Greens, Broccoli, Brussels sprouts, Cabbage, Cauliflower, Cucumbers, Cabbage, Cauliflower, Celery, Cucumber, Daikon, Eggplant, Fennel, Greens (Collard, Kale, Mustard, Turnip, Chicory, Endive, Escarole, Romaine, Spinach, Arugula, Radicchio, Watercress), Hearts of palm, Jicama, Kohlrabi, Leeks, Mushrooms, Okra, Onions, Pea pods, Peppers, Radishes, Rutabaga, Sprouts, Sugar Snap Peas, Swiss Chard, Tomato, Turnips, Water Chestnuts, Zucchini.
+- Eat an abundance of non-starchy vegetables such as: Amarath, Artichokes, Asparagus, Bamboo Shoots, Bean Sprouts, Beans (Green), Beet Greens, Broccoli, Brussels sprouts, Cabbage, Cauliflower, Cucumbers, Cabbage, Cauliflower, Celery, Cucumber, Daikon, Eggplant, Fennel, Greens (some include Collard, Kale, Mustard, Turnip, Chicory, Endive, Escarole, Romaine, Spinach, Arugula, Radicchio, and Watercress), Hearts of palm, Jicama, Kohlrabi, Leeks, Mushrooms, Okra, Onions, Pea pods, Peppers, Radishes, Rutabaga, Sprouts, Sugar Snap Peas, Swiss Chard, Tomato, Turnips, Water Chestnuts, and Zucchini.

-- Lemons, limes, or a small amount of berries, or other low carb fruit that fits into your meal plan.
+- Lemons, limes, or a very small amount of berries, or other low carb fruit might fit into your meal plan.
 Keep in mind that 1/2 cup of fresh raspberries has 3.4 grams of net carbs, 1/2 cup of strawberries has 4.1 grams of net carbs, 1/2 cup of cranberries has 3.8 grams of net carbs, 1/2 cup of watermelon has 5.5 grams of net carbs, and 1/2 cup of cherries has 5.5 grams of net carbs.
-Therefore using these fruits as a garnish for the meal tends to keep the portions at the appropriate level.
+Therefore using these fruits as a garnish for the meal only tends to keep the portions at the appropriate level.
+However, if they throw you out of ketosis then you cannot consume them.

-- include sea vegetables (for iodine) and fresh herbs.
+- Include some sea vegetables (for iodine) and fresh herbs.

 Recommended supplements for Keto diet